TRISTAN-ORF/RiboTIE_article/README.md

 The model architecture is based on that of the [Performer](https://arxiv.org/abs/2009.14794), which allows the use of longer input sequences due to the memory efficiency of the attention-based calculations.

 ## 📏 Benchmark <a name="benchmark"></a>
+**NOTE that all scripts were run on an old version (v0.3.3) of the `transcript-transformer` package.
+It is always recommended to use the newest version**

 The tool has been compared to similar approaches applying TIS prediction based on ribosome profiling data.
 More details about the benchmarking approach are listed in the [article](https://doi.org/10.1101/2023.06.20.545724).
 The scripts are deposited in `scripts/benchmarks`.
 The models used for the benchmark are listed under `models/benchmarks/finetune`.